awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-basic-concept.md

 The software libraries used to build machine learning algorithms\.
 Supported frameworks for AWS DeepRacer include Tensorflow\.

 **Policy network**  <a name="term-policy-network"></a>
 A policy network is a neural network that is trained\.
-It takes video images as input and predicts the next action for the agent\.
+The policy network takes video images as input and predicts the next action for the agent\.
 Depending on the algorithm, it may also evaluate the value of current state of the agent\.

 ** Optimization algorithm**  <a name="term-optimization-algorithm"></a>
 An optimization algorithm is the algorithm used to train a model\.
 For supervised training, the algorithm is optimized by minimizing a loss function with a particular strategy to update weights\.
 For reinforcement learning, the algorithm is optimized by maximizing the expected future rewards with a particular reward function\.